joshbegley/nyt-latest/previous.md

 `That morning workout he scheduled?
 He might get around to it.
 But Mr. Kirdahy is certain to make time for his friends and a quick trip to the theater.`\
 https://nytimes.com/2025/04/05/nyregion/tom-kirdahy-broadway.html

-**England are taking shape before Euros - but Wiegman has another midfield puzzle to solve**\
+**England are taking shape before the Euros - but Wiegman has another midfield puzzle to solve**\
 `England are finding form before their Euros defence but Wiegman's midfield could look very different once the tournament starts in July`\
 https://nytimes.com/athletic/6256421/2025/04/05/england-midfield-euros-wiegman/